Sulli: 2018–2019: Solo career and final projects

 In 2019, Sulli joined the JTBC2 variety program The Night of Hate Comments, which discussed celebrity's reactions to hateful comments, malicious rumors and cyberbullying they had encountered online.
 On the first episode, during Sulli's turn, she responded cheerfully to the mean spirited comments, a demeanor that gained her a label on the show, "the nuclear bomb of hate comments".
 She agreed with a commenter that said her biggest success is her social presence on SNS and that she is an attention seeker.
 She disagreed with a commenter who said she looked like a "druggie" because of her large dilated pupils, saying that she has done nothing illegal, but had studied drug behavior during method acting for her film Real.

 She denied going braless to seek attention, saying that for her it was more comfortable, as well as "more natural and prettier", and that she sees bras as an accessory that she sometimes wears.
 She said, "I wish people would look at me and think, 'Well, someone like that exists!'
 Accept the difference".
 While discussing past malicious comments she had received, she said she had started to sue once, but the commenter, a student at a prestigious college, had sent a long letter of apology, and she had forgiven them.
 However, she said she would not do the same again.
 On October 14, 2019, the cast and producers recorded another episode, per a Monday scheduling, unaware of Sulli's death, which was reported later in the day.

 Sulli was cast as the main lead in the second season of the omnibus Netflix series Persona.
 On October 23, 2019, Mystic Story revealed they have decided to temporarily suspend production, as Sulli was in the midst of filming the second out of five planned episodes for the series when she died.

 Personal life

 Between September 2013 and March 2017, Sulli dated Dynamic Duo rapper Choiza, during which both celebrities endured malicious comments and cyberbullying throughout their public relationship.

-In October 2018, Sulli revealed that she had struggled with panic disorder and social phobia since she was young.
+In October 2018, Sulli revealed that she had struggled with panic disorder and social anxiety disorder since she was young.
 Prior to her death, Sulli was suffering from severe depression.